Lumi-supercomputer/LUMI-training-materials/docs/1day-202310xx/03_Modules.md

 login nodes is preloaded when you log in to the system, and next the `init-lumi` module is loaded which in turn makes the LUMI software stacks available that we will discuss in the next session.

-Lmod however has a trick that help to avoid removing necessary modules and it is called sticky modules.
+Lmod however has a trick that helps to avoid removing necessary modules and it is called sticky modules.
 When issuing the `module purge` command these modules are automatically reloaded.
 It is very important to realise that those modules will not just be kept "as is" but are in fact unloaded and loaded again as we shall see later that this may have consequences.
 It is still possible to force unload all these modules